Asian Americans in sports: Mixed martial arts

 In 2004, UFC President Dana White called Bruce Lee, who was born in San Francisco, the "father of mixed martial arts".

 There are several top ranked Asian American mixed martial artists.
-BJ Penn is a former UFC lightweight and welterweight champion.
+B.J.
+Penn is a former UFC lightweight and welterweight champion.
 Cung Le is a former Strikeforce middleweight champion.
 Benson Henderson is the former WEC lightweight champion and a former UFC lightweight champion.
 Nam Phan is a UFC featherweight fighter.

 Olympics

 Asian Americans first made an impact in Olympic sports in the late 1940s and in the 1950s.
 Victoria Manalo Draves won both gold in platform and springboard diving in the 1948 Olympics, becoming the first Asian American to earn a gold medal.
 Sammy Lee became the first Asian American man to earn an Olympic Gold Medal (two days after Draves), winning in platform diving in both 1948 and 1952.
 Harold Sakata won a weightlifting silver medal in the 1948 Olympics, while Tommy Kono (weightlifting), Yoshinobu Oyakawa (100-meter backstroke) and Ford Konno (1500-meter freestyle) each won gold and set Olympic records in the 1952 Olympics.
 Konno won another gold and silver swimming medal at the same Olympics and added a silver medal in 1956, while Kono set another Olympic weightlifting record in 1956.
 Also at the 1952 Olympics, Evelyn Kawamoto won two bronze medals in swimming.

 Eric Sato won gold (1988) and bronze (1992) medals in volleyball, while his sister Liane Sato won bronze in the same sport in 1992.
 Brothers Kawika and Erik Shoji won bronze medals in volleyball in 2016.

 Amy Chow was a member of the gold medal women's gymnastics team at the 1996 Olympics; she also won an individual silver medal on the uneven bars.
 Gymnast Mohini Bhardwaj won a team silver medal in the 2004 Olympics.
 Bryan Clay who is of half Japanese descent won the decathlon gold medal in the 2008 Olympics, the silver medal in the 2004 Olympics, and was the sport's 2005 world champion.